 - NURS 3010 Role Transition to Professional Nursing Practice (3)

 - NURS 3610 Strategies for Patient Education, Health Promotion, and Care Coordination (3)

 - NURS 4222 Nursing Research and Evidence Based Practice (3)

 - NURS 4512 Community/Public Health Promotion Practicum (3)

 - NURS 4610 Nursing Leadership (3)

 - NURS 4612 Nursing Leadership Practicum (3)

 - Upper-division GE (C) elective* (3)

 See link below for full time and part time course roadmaps.

-2. Admitted students may transfer in lower-division General Education courses, prerequisite support courses, and acceptable Associate Degree nursing courses for a maximum of 105 quarter units.
+- Admitted students may transfer in lower-division General Education courses, prerequisite support courses, and acceptable Associate Degree nursing courses for a maximum of 70 semester units.